-is not applicable to the SAS/STAT or SAS/ETS procedures but is included here for completeness.
+is not applicable to the SAS/STAT, SAS/ETS, or SAS Enterprise Miner procedures but is included here for completeness.

 The Base SAS procedures use implicit pass-through to send SQL commands to Teradata.
 With implicit pass-through, the SQL commands are written in the SAS dialect of SQL and then the SAS System translates those commands to the Teradata dialect of SQL.
 The SAS dialect of SQL uses the PUT function to format variables.
 The Teradata dialect of SQL uses the SAS_PUT UDF to format variables.
-The SQLMAPPUTTO=SAS_PUT option specifies that the PUT function in SAS SQL be translated (mapped) to the SAS_PUT function in Teradata SQL.
+The SQLMAPPUTTO=SAS PUT option specifies that the PUT function in SAS SQL be translated (mapped) to the SAS_PUT function in Teradata SQL.

-The SAS/STAT and SAS/ETS procedures write SQL commands directly in the Teradata dialect of SQL instead of using implicit pass-through.
-Therefore, this option has no effect on the SAS/STAT and SAS/ETS procedures.
-See the section "SQLMAPPUTTO= System Option" in SAS/ACCESS for Relational Databases: Reference.
+The SAS/STAT, SAS/ETS, and SAS Enterprise Miner procedures write SQL commands directly in the Teradata dialect of SOL instead of using implicit pass-through.
+Therefore, this option has no effect on the SAS/STAT, SAS/ETS, and SAS Enterprise Miner procedures.
+See the section "SQLMAP-PUTTO= System Option" in SAS/ACCESS for Relational Databases: Reference.